Computational Graph Completion: Concluding remarks

 \subsection{Acknowledgments}

 The author gratefully acknowledges partial support by the Air Force Office of Scientific Research under MURI award number FA9550-20-1-0358 (Machine Learning and Physics-Based Modeling and Simulation).
 Thanks to Amy Braverman, Jouni Susiluoto, and Otto Lamminpaeae for stimulating discussions.
+Thanks to an anonymous referee and to Jean-Luc Cambier for helpful comments and feedback.